autoint/SpectreVariant1/README.md

 # SpectreVariant1
-Simple Spectre Vairant 1 Example
+Simple Spectre Variant 1 Example

 This example is based on the Klocwork webinar that can be found on their website.